NVIDIA/OWL/README.md

 ## What is OWL?

-OWL is a convenience/productivity-oriented library on top of OptiX (version 7 and newer), and aims at making it easier to write OptiX programs by taking some of the more arcane arts (like knowing what a Shader Binding Table is, and how to actually build it), and doing that for the user.
+OWL is a convenience/productivity-oriented library on top of OptiX (version 7 and newer), and aims at making it easier to write OptiX programs by taking some of the more arcane parts of that job (like knowing what a Shader Binding Table is, and how to actually build it), and allowing the user to do that in a much, much simpler way.
 For example, assuming the node graph (ie, the programs, geometries, and acceleration structures) have already been built, the shader binding table (SBT) can be built and properly populated by a single call